 Tea tree oil is high in natural astringents which fight perspiration.
 Applying a thin layer of tea tree oil to affected areas can resolve excessive sweating for some people within just a few days of regular use.

-This ancient technique has shown effectiveness in combatting excessive sweating as it balances out energy amongst the body and relaxes the hypothalamus which leads to sweat reduction.
+Acupuncture is a technique that some people explore for managing excessive sweating.
+Its effectiveness can vary and should be discussed with a qualified practitioner.
 Studies have shown that overactive sweat glands are often a result of nervous system and this is why acupuncture is effective.
-Also, depression and anxiety are often contributing factors to excessive sweating, and acupuncture is a method of calming relaxation which can soothe the fight or flight response which causes anxiety.
+Also, anxiety is often contributing factors to excessive sweating, and acupuncture is a method of calming relaxation which can soothe the fight or flight response which causes anxiety.

 7. Avoid Highly Processed & Spicy Foods, Sugar, Dairy and Caffeine

 Like many modern ailments, excessive sweating can be resolved with dietary changes.
 High fructose corn syrup, a form of sugar, that is prevalent in most packaged process foods aggravates sweating and causes the body to sweat more frequently.
 The same goes for spicy foods and caffeine.
 Dr Ben Kim of drbenkim.com also describes on his website how he cured a young woman of excessive sweating by having her eliminate all forms of dairy in her diet.
 That old age you are what you eat certainly proves true here.
-If that doesn’t convince you, consider this: 90% of all hyperhidrosis sufferers are significantly overweight, and often just losing 10% of your body weight is enough to keep symptoms under control.
+If that doesn’t convince you, consider this: Managing body weight can be a factor in addressing hyperhidrosis for some individuals.
+However, it’s important to consult with a healthcare professional for personalized advice.
 Eating the right foods such as whole grains, fresh fruits, vegetables and lean sources of protein will not only help you lose weight, but also increase your complex B vitamins which helps improve the breakdown of toxins and waste within the body, which will also reduce sweating.